-IceTop has recently reported measurements of muon densities in EAS as a function of energy at reference distances of 600\,m and 800\,m for primary energies between 2.5--40\,PeV and 9--120\,PeV, respectively~\cite{IceCubeCollaboration:2022tla}.
-These measurements are consistent within uncertainties with predictions using the pre-LHC model \sibyll{}~2.1.
+IceTop has recently reported a measurement of the muon densities in EAS as functions of energy at reference distances of 600\,m and 800\,m for primary energies between 2.5\,PeV and 40\,PeV and between 9\,PeV and 120\,PeV, respectively~\cite{IceCubeCollaboration:2022tla}.
+These measurements are consistent within uncertainties with predictions using the pre-LHC model \sibyll{}-2.1.
 However, comparisons to simulations using the post-LHC models \eposlhc{} and \qgsjet{}-II-04 yield higher muon densities than observed.
 Interestingly, preliminary results of a recent measurement of the multiplicity of TeV muons in EAS, measured in the deep ice with IceCube~\cite{Verpoest:2023qmq}, show agreement within uncertainties with all hadronic interaction models considered.
-Therefore, these two measurements indicate inconsistencies in the modeling of GeV and TeV muons within the post-LHC models.
-To further study these inconsistencies, efforts are ongoing to simultaneously measure GeV and TeV muons from the same air shower on an event-by-event basis~\cite{IceCube:2023lhg,IceCube:2023suf}.
-These measurements will provide important information about energy sharing between low- and high-energy interactions during the EAS development and will constrain hadronic interaction models~\cite{Riehn:2019jet}.
+These two measurements therefore indicate inconsistencies in the modelling of GeV and TeV muons within the post-LHC models.
+To further study these inconsistencies, efforts for a simultaneous measurement of GeV and TeV muons from the same air shower on an event-by-event basis are ongoing~\cite{IceCube:2023lhg,IceCube:2023suf}.
+These measurements will yield important information about the energy sharing between low-energy and high-energy interactions during the EAS development and provide strong constraints for hadronic interaction models~\cite{Riehn:2019jet}.